Table of Contents

 Now you know exactly what the pattern day trade rule is and who it impacts.
 Hopefully, you found this article informative as well as entertaining to read.

-Pattern Day Trading Rules do not apply to forex, so all these article facts are important only for stock traders.
+Pattern Day Trading Rules do not apply to forex, so all these article facts are essential only for stock traders in the US.